7 Ways to Get Active Outdoors in 2020

 Getting Outside and Walking

-It’s a good idea to invest in an activity tracker such as a Fitbit or use an app on your phone to track your steps every day, which is a great way to motivate yourself to do more walking.
+It’s a good idea to invest in an activity tracker such as a Fitbit or use an app on your phone to track your steps every day.
+It’s a great way to motivate yourself to do more walking.

 Jump on a Bike and Get Cycling

-Cycling allows you to cover a lot more ground than walking and is a low-impact exercise, meaning it’s easier on your muscles and joints and can be enjoyed by anyone.
+Cycling allows you to cover a lot more ground than walking.
+It is a low-impact exercise, meaning it’s easier on your muscles and joints and can be enjoyed by anyone.

 Running Your Local Area

-Like walking, running is great cardio and offers the same benefits in less time, with even as little as a five-minute run being great for your health.
+Like walking, running is great cardio and offers the same benefits in less time.
+Even as little as a five-minute run being great for your health.

 If you are heading out for a run, make sure that you invest in suitable shoes, or you could risk causing yourself an injury.